jubbyy/ntpserver-test/README.md

 # ntpserver-test
-Use this script for test "NTPd" (synced , and print reference server)
+Use this script for test "NTPd" (synced , stratum and reference server)

 # Requirements
 python3<br>
 ntplib

+# Installing
+pip install -r requirements.txt

 # Running
 Pointing to an NTP Server by set up environment "NTPServer"  like this